agpavlik/Udemy-step/README.md

 # Steps

-The challenge which allows practicing with `useState`
+The challenge which allows practicing with `useState` and `children props`

 !["Demo"](/public/demo11.gif)